appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/how-to-download-files-using-api.md

    ```jsx
    {{download_image.run(()=>download(imageCatalog.selectedRow.url,imageCatalog.selectedRow.fileName))}}
    ```
-4. To test the download, click on any row on the table.
+4. To test the download, click any row on the table.

 ## Download file using authenticated URL
 Authenticated URLs require a different approach since they cannot be opened directly in the browser.
 To download a file with authentication, you should fetch the file data, and then download the file using the retrieved data.